State visit by Ngo Dinh Diem to the United States: Preparation

 Diệm's trip came after two years of American attempts to schedule a state visit.
 In 1955, Washington made two attempts to organise a trip while Diệm was still prime minister, but he was too busy quelling opposition groups and his grip on power was tenuous.
 Diệm addressed these issues by crushing the Bình Xuyên organised crime syndicate in the Battle of Saigon in May 1955, and then deposed Bảo Đại and proclaimed the Republic of Vietnam after his brother Ngô Đình Nhu rigged a referendum that made him head of state.
 Diệm was credited with 98.2% of the votes cast, with a 133% margin of victory in the capital of Saigon.
-The South Vietnamese leader's visit was organized after he indicated interest in February 1957 to US Ambassador to South Vietnam Frederick Reinhardt.
+The South Vietnamese leader's visit was organized after he indicated interest in February 1957 to US Ambassador to South Vietnam G. Frederick Reinhardt.

 The Eisenhower administration prepared for Diệm's arrival in great detail.
 A memorandum from the Office of Protocol (OP) of the State Department gave its personnel detailed information on ceremonial intricacies, such as the correct pronunciation of Diệm's name.
 It went further in briefing staff on the toasting procedure.
 The OP printed and distributed a manual detailing Diệm's personal traits and idiosyncrasies.
 It said the South Vietnamese president was "an introverted, lonely figure ...
 He is, however, a man with an almost messianic sense of mission".
 In 1963, Diệm held a military parade in honour of his ascension to power in front of empty grandstands, barring the public.
 The OP warned that Diệm could be "both intransigent and almost brutal in pursuing and applying policies he has decided upon, and ... has a violent temper."

 In contrast to public announcements describing Diệm as a freedom-loving democrat, the manual also explained his authoritarian attitude, as exhibited by his ability to formulate legislation by decree and the police state mechanisms run by Nhu's Cần Lao Party; in 1955, Nhu's agents had beaten those who voted for Bảo Đại instead of Diệm.
 The manual said that "Vietnam in its present situation and given its own heritage is not yet ready for a democratic government as it is known in the West.
 The interplay of all shades of opinion in the policy-making process is considered a luxury Vietnam cannot yet afford."
 It advised public servants to shun any mention of Diệm's autocracy and the fact that he regularly killed or jailed dissidents, noting that "He is most sensitive to such charges."